 Net Income – threshold = Surplus x 50% = Payment

 Your Net Income is based on the take home pay of everyone in your household less eligible deductions including support payments, child care payments, medical bills, fines and penalties, any other employment expense that you normally deduct when preparing your income taxes.

 The threshold is set by the Office of the Superintendent of Bankruptcy and is meant to allow Canadians who need to go bankrupt to maintain a reasonable standard of living during the bankruptcy process.
-Currently, surplus income thresholds are as follows:
+Currently, surplus income thresholds (updated for 2019) are as follows: